DonThompson/FradBot/README.md

 Current state:  Defeats all medium AI better than 80% of the time.

+General:
+* Generalize the rebalance logic in econ/supply manager to some kind of event system.
+Game time is probably preferred.

 Supply manager issues:
 * Supply can't keep up.
 Regularly supply blocked.
 * Supply is queuing a new request constantly from the beginning of the game -- hundreds of them.  this floods the build queue because they never actually happen.